Taxes

 A company needs to register a head office and get a tax number in Portugal to become the country’s tax resident.

 When to pay taxes?
 The fiscal year in Portugal coincides with the calendar year and runs from January 1st to December 31st.
-Therefore, it is necessary to submit returns to the tax service from April 1st to June 30th of the year following the reporting one.
+Therefore, returns must be submitted to the tax service from April 1st to June 30th of the year following the reporting one.

 Personal income tax in Portugal